D.J. Moore Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 - Moore has been the target of 153 of his team's 556 passing attempts this season, or 27.5% of the target share.

-- Moore has seen the ball thrown his way 12 times in the red zone this season, 25.0% of his team's 48 red zone pass attempts.
+- With 12 targets in the red zone this season, Moore has been on the receiving end of 25.0% of his team's 48 red zone pass attempts.

-- The Panthers have thrown the ball in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
-This offensive attack ranks 29th in the NFL in points scored.
+- The Panthers, who rank 29th in the NFL in points scored, have dropped back to pass 56.4% of the time while running the football 43.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Buccaneers.